lluisfranco/LluisFrancoBlog/content/posts/extract icons win32.md

 }
 {{< / highlight >}}

-> Tip: It’s very important don’t forget to destroy the resources (Icon) when working with the Win32 API!
+> Tip: Don’t forget to destroy the resources (Icon) when working with the Win32 API!

 This method calls the previous one, obtains the icon’s handle and then creates the icon using the handle.
 Then creates a bitmap from the icon, destroys the icon and returns the bitmap.